 Before you go claiming that you have squatter’s rights, be sure to get a survey of your property and familiarize yourself with its correct boundaries and limits.
 This way you will know if someone else has wrongfully set up camp on your land.
 And if they have, then it’s important that you don’t sleep on your rights, as you could lose ownership of the property.

-If you (or any one you know) think that you have adversely possessed property or think someone is trying to take your property, feel free to contact a real estate attorney like Edward Littlejohn at 740.346.2899 for a Free Telephone Consultation to discussion your legal situation.
+If you (or any one you know) think that you have adversely possessed property or think someone is trying to take your property, feel free to contact a real estate attorney like Edward Littlejohn at 740.346.2899 for a telephone consultation to discussion your legal situation.